 On the weekends, the bar area, centrally located amid several mildly set-apart wings of dining rooms, can be busy enough to be oppressive.
 On this night, there were just enough people throughout the place to impart a busy and decidedly jovial vibe, while still leaving room for cross-table conversation.

-My quick demographic survey indicated that a plurality of guests seemed to be somewhere in their 40s,
+My quick demographic survey indicated that a plurality of guests seemed to be somewhere in their 40s, but some younger patrons -- and a few older ones -- filled out the populace.

 Monday Night Football was in progress, but the long-lingering crowded seemed more interested in the atmosphere and libations than the game.